 Gestede was brought in to replace the physical presence upfront of Christian Benteke, and with a goal on his debut against Bournemouth, as well as the winner in the derby against Birmingham in the League Cup, the early signs were promising.

 However, the striker only managed six goals throughout the season, and joined Boro alongside Traore.
-The 33-year-old now finds himself playing in the Persian Gulf Pro League for Esteghlal FC.
+The 33-year-old was last seen turning out in the Persian Gulf Pro League for Esteghlal FC.

 Richards was once a top prospect at Man City, but after serious injury problems moved on to Villa on a free hoping to find some form alongside his former teammate Lescott.